gauravshankarcan/prom-snow/README.md

 This is the indication that the proxy image has received the webhook and will start the sending process to service now.
 Once the request has been completed, you should see the request in service now

-Similarly, once the alert has been resolved, the servicenow record would also resolve . ( make take a few minutes for prom to detect the alert resolution and send the webhook.)
+Similarly, once the alert has been resolved, the servicenow record would also resolve. ( make take a few minutes for prom to detect the alert resolution and send the webhook.)

 ![](images/snow.png)